tamasgal/WebSocketClient.jl/README-DandelionWebSockets.md

-# DandelionWebSockets
+# WebSocketClient
-DandelionWebSockets is a client side WebSocket package.
+WebSocketClient (originally termed "DandelionWebSockets") is a client side WebSocket package.

 ## Usage
 Create a subtype of `WebSocketHandler`, with callbacks for WebSocket events.
 Create a `WSClient` and